 “I fought for West Birch because it saved my life to live there,” Hallin explained.
 “It’s a stepping stone for many people, and it was like a second set of eyes when I was raising my kids because it was just me and the four boys.
 It’s a nice ambiance there, and the managers are friendly and kind.”

-One of them is Deanna Hemmesch, Executive Director of Central Minnesota Housing Partnership (CMHP), a nonprofit affordable housing development organization that serves 16 Central Minnesota counties.
+Deanna Hemmesch is Executive Director of CMHP, a nonprofit affordable housing development organization that serves 16 Central Minnesota counties.
 She’s been envisioning a project like West Birch Estates since 2010, when the City of Princeton sought CMHP’s help in redeveloping a parcel of land adjacent to West Birch Townhomes.

 “For the whole time we’d been looking at [the property], we’d always had a waiting list at our West Birch Townhomes,” Deanna explained.
 “So the idea was, because we have a waiting list, and we can show a documented need, this would be the perfect opportunity to add to what we already have.”

-CMHP and the City of Princeton submitted an application to Minnesota Housing for tax credits and other funding.
-The first time CMHP applied — unsuccessfully — sometime around 2010, there were 60-70 people on the waiting list for West Birch Townhomes.
+Around 2010, when CMHP and project partners submitted submitted their first (unsuccessful) application to Minnesota Housing for tax credits and other funding, there were 60-70 people on the waiting list for West Birch Townhomes.
 In 2016, when they applied a second time, there were 40 people on the list.
 Hemmesch explained that demand for the units hadn’t diminished — families on the list had simply lost hope that they’d secure a home at West Birch Townhomes, and began looking elsewhere.